underscoreio/essential-scala/src/pages/classes/apply.md

 How close does function application syntax get us to creating truly reusable objects to do computations for us?
 What are we missing?

 <div class="solution">
-The main thing we're missing is **types**, which are the way we properly abstract across values.
+The main thing we're missing is *types*, which are the way we properly abstract across values.

 At the moment we can define a class called `Adder` to capture the idea of adding to a number, but that code isn't properly portable across codebases---other developers need to know about our specific class to use it.

 We could define a library of common function types with names like `Handler`, `Callback`, `Adder`, `BinaryAdder`, and so on, but this quickly becomes impractical.

-Later this chapter we will see how Scala copes with this problem by defining a generic set of function types that we can use in a wide variety of situations.
+Later on we will see how Scala copes with this problem by defining a generic set of function types that we can use in a wide variety of situations.
 </div>